-Vulnerability comes in many forms and extra help might be needed for a short or long time.
-Some customers need extra help when dealing with us day-to-day, others need help with their bills and some need both.
+Vulnerability comes in many forms, and extra help might be needed for a short or long time.
+Some customers need extra help when dealing with us day-to-day, during breaks in their water supply or issues with sewerage services.
+Others need help with their bills, and some need both.